ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Connection Group: A set of Connections that share properties and caches.
 - Connection Property: A Transport Property that controls per-Connection behavior of a Transport Services implementation.
 - Endpoint: An entity that communicates with one or more other endpoints using a transport protocol.
-- Endpoint Identifier: An identifier for one side of a Connection (local or remote), such as a hostname or URL.
+- Endpoint Identifier: An identifier that specifies one side of a Connection (local or remote), such as a hostname or URL.
 - Equivalent Protocol Stacks: Protocol Stacks that can be safely swapped or raced in parallel during establishment of a Connection.
 - Event: A primitive that is invoked by an Endpoint {{?RFC8303}}.
 - Framer: A data translation layer that can be added to a Connection to define how application-layer Messages are transmitted over a Protocol Stack.
+- Local Endpoint: The local Endpoint.
-- Local Endpoint: A representation of the application's identifier for itself that it uses for a Connection.
+- Local Endpoint Identifier: A representation of the application's identifier for itself that it uses for a Connection.
 - Message: A unit of data that can be transferred between two Endpoints over a Connection.
 - Message Property: A property that can be used to specify details about Message transmission, or obtain details about the transmission after receiving a Message.
 - Parameter: A value passed between an application and a transport protocol by a primitive {{?RFC8303}}.